Trevon-Woods-AI-Portfolio/ai-healthcare-assistant/README.md

-# 🤖 AI Healthcare Assistant
+# 🤖 AI Symptom Analyzing Assistant

 ## About